XtraWyze/AI-PC-Assistant/local_ai_assistant/README.md

 Set `MERGE_COMMAND_RESPONSES=False` in `config.py` if you prefer instant local acknowledgements instead of routing the action summary back through the LLM.

+## Web search integration

+- Flip `USE_WEB_SEARCH` in `config.py` to enable/disable live lookups.
+When on, phrases such as `search climate stats` or `web: new python release` fetch DuckDuckGo HTML results and summarize them through the local Ollama model.
+- Tweak `SEARCH_PROVIDER`, `SEARCH_BASE_URL`, `SEARCH_MAX_RESULTS`, and `SEARCH_TIMEOUT_SECONDS` to point at an alternate provider or self-hosted proxy.
+- Dependencies: `requests` (already required) plus `beautifulsoup4` for lightweight HTML parsing.
+Install via `pip install -r requirements.txt` after pulling the latest repo state.

 ## Notes

 - Toggle `USE_STT`/`USE_TTS` in `config.py` to disable audio subsystems.